hockeybuggy/dotfiles/README.md

 ### No python?

-What alien cruel machine have stumbled upon?
+What alien cruel machine have you stumbled upon?
 This is an ok alternative after
 cloneing:

     cd ~